LLNL/scr/doc/rst/users/overview.rst

 a single process can create the directory and then notify the others.
 We refer to a set of processes that share a storage device as a *storage group*.

-Users and system administrators can pass information about failure and storage groups to SCR in descriptors defined in configuration files (see :ref:`sec-descriptors`).
+SCR defines default failure and storage groups, and if needed, additional groups can be defined in configuration files (see :ref:`sec-descriptors`).
 Given this knowledge of failure and storage groups, the SCR library implements four redundancy schemes which trade off performance, storage space, and reliability:

-* :code:`Single` - each checkpoint file is written to storage accessible to the local process
+* :code:`Single` - each dataset file is written to storage accessible to the local process
-* :code:`Partner` - each checkpoint file is written to storage accessible to the local process, and a full copy of each file is written to storage accessible to a partner process from another failure group
+* :code:`Partner` - each dataset file is written to storage accessible to the local process, and a full copy of each file is written to storage accessible to a partner process from another failure group
-* :code:`XOR` - each checkpoint file is written to storage accessible to the local process, XOR parity data are computed from checkpoints of a set of processes from different failure groups, and the parity data are stored among the set.
+* :code:`XOR` - each dataset file is written to storage accessible to the local process, XOR parity data are computed from dataset files of a set of processes from different failure groups, and the parity data are stored among the set
-* :code:`RS` - each checkpoint file is written to storage accessible to the local process, and Reed-Solomon encoding data are computed from checkpoints of a set of processes from different failure groups, and the encoding data are stored among the set.
+* :code:`RS` - each dataset file is written to storage accessible to the local process, and Reed-Solomon encoding data are computed from dataset files of a set of processes from different failure groups, and the encoding data are stored among the set

-With :code:`Single`, SCR writes each checkpoint file in storage accessible to the local process.
+With :code:`Single`, SCR writes each dataset file in storage accessible to the local process.
-It requires sufficient space to store the maximum checkpoint file size.
+It requires sufficient space to store the maximum dataset file size.
 This scheme is fast, but it cannot withstand failures that disable the storage device.
 For instance, when using node-local storage, this scheme cannot withstand failures that disable the node,